carpentries-incubator/ml4bio-workshop/_episodes/03-evaluating-model.md

 > 3. What metric or couple of metrics would you use to evaluate your machine learning system?
 >
 >
-> Load the `simulated-drug-discovery` dataset from the `data` folder into the ML4Bio software.
+> Load the `simulated_drug_discovery/simulated-drug-discovery.csv` dataset from the `data` folder into the ML4Bio software.
 Try training a logistic regression classifier on the dataset.
 Which metrics seem to accurately reflect the performance of the classifier?
 {: .callout}

 Common Metrics: